HawgBeat - Hogs can't stop Reggie Perry, lose second straight

 The 6-foot-10 star big man notched his seventh double-double in the last eight games, shooting 6 of 13 from the floor and 14 of 15 from the free throw line to match a career high with 26 points while grabbing 13 rebounds.

-That was part of yet another game in which Arkansas got dominated on the boards, this time with a minus-10 margin (41-31).
-Mississippi State grabbed 11 offensive rebounds leading to 11 second-chance points.
+A minus-10 rebounding margin (41-31) that included 11 offensive boards for Mississippi State, which it turned into 11 second-chance points, wasn't as bad as Arkansas might have expected.

-Despite the Razorbacks keeping it within single-digits until the 4:41 mark, that was ultimately too much to overcome and they lost their second straight game.
+Instead, the Razorbacks shooting 20 fewer free throws (31 to 11) and shooting poorly from beyond the arc (5 of 20) was ultimately too much to overcome and they lost their second straight game.
 The loss drops them to 14-4 overall and 3-3 in SEC play.

 It was evident early on that Perry would be a problem, as he hit a couple of jump hoots to help the Bulldogs jump out to a 9-3 lead.
 After turning it over on its first two possessions, Arkansas got a three-pointer from Isaiah Joe.